-With the right communications approach, you can meet current and prospective members via their preferred marketing channels and offer meaningful and useful functionality, like making it easy for members to look up information about their coverage and cost-share amounts and being proactive about alerting members who have recent claims activity or active prior authorization requests when there are updates or changes in status.
+A long-term solution to provide a positive experience that will keep your members coming back, effective engagement strategies meet current and prospective members via their preferred marketing channels and offer meaningful and useful functionality.
+Examples include making it easy for members to look up information about their coverage and cost-share amounts and being proactive about alerting members who have recent claims activity or active prior authorization requests when there are updates or changes in status.

 It’s important to make the most of every touchpoint you have with existing and prospective members.
 But it takes some forethought to be truly mindful in your strategy.
-Here are six guidelines to follow to help get you there.
+Here are six member engagement guidelines to help you strategize.

 1. Offer omnichannel experiences and flexibility to work across channels